 Clear work completion records with task ownership and time tracking

-Visual documentation including photos and videos linked to specific events
+Visual records including photos and videos linked to specific events

 Integration capabilities connecting video evidence to project management platforms